Lego's new Voltron set ready to defend the universe at San Diego Comic-Con

-It'll will be available early at San Diego Comic-Con in July, SYFY Wire reported Thursday.
-The Lego website shows the set will cost $179 and be available to everyone else on August 1, 2018.
+It'll be available early at San Diego Comic-Con in July, Syfy Wire reported Thursday.
+The Lego website shows the set will cost $179 and be available to everyone else on Aug.
+1.

 The set will come with more than 2,321 pieces to create a 15-inch-tall Voltron.